Careers and Technology

 In this analysis of current business practices, the following topics are examined: a comparison of economic systems, forms of ownership, small business, social responsibility, management and organization, finance and investment, marketing, human resources, and international business.
 Topical issues are used to reinforce terminology and concepts.

-To be eligible for college credit students meet the following criteria as determined by SUNY Orange:
+To be eligible for college credit students meet the following criteria as determined by Mt.
+Saint Mary College:

 Juniors and Seniors who do not meet the GPA requirement for College Credit may still enroll in this course for high school credit only.